Iran–Philippines relations: US-led sanction on Iran

 As part of sanctions against Iran's nuclear program by the United States, the Philippines was pressured to import less oil from Iran to avoid facing sanctions itself.
 On 2011, the Philippines imported 5.9 million barrels of crude oil from Iran.
 However by the end of March 2012, the Philippines did not import any oil from Iran.
-Earlier on January 2012, President Benigno Aquino III appealed to a number of U.S. lawmakers to consider Philippine interests, as it would want to maintain "non-harmful" trade with Iran.
+Earlier in January 2012, President Benigno Aquino III appealed to a number of U.S. lawmakers to consider Philippine interests, as it would want to maintain "non-harmful" trade with Iran.
 Philippine fruit exports to Iran was greatly affected.
 30 percent of Philippine banana exports goes to Iran.

 In June 2013, Iran has expressed concerns that the Philippines is "missing opportunities" by giving in to the United States and other Western countries demand to cooperate in their efforts to sanction Iran.
 Ali A. Mohammadi, Iranian ambassador to the Philippines, noted that annual trade between Iran and the Philippines dropped to a "minimal level", from 2011's balance of $900 million.

 Obstacles against the trade relations between the two countries were reduced with the easing of sanctions against Iran with the securing of the Iran nuclear deal.